-As of December 31, 2021, the Group has outstanding trade receivables amounting to P961.86 million.
+As of December 31, 2022, the Group has outstanding trade receivables amounting to ₱936.06 million.
 The estimation of allowance for credit losses (ECL) of these trade receivables is significant to our audit because it requires high level of management judgement.
-Key areas of judgment include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model, such as timing and amounts of expected net recoveries from defaulted accounts and impact of any credit enhancements extended by any party; and incorporating forward-looking information (called overlays), including the impact of coronavirus pandemic, in calculating ECL.
-Trade receivables of the Group accounts for 63% of the Group's consolidated total assets.
+Key areas of judgment include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model, such as timing and amounts of expected net recoveries from defaulted accounts and impact of any credit enhancements extended by any party; and incorporating forward-looking information (called overlays) in calculating ECL.
+Trade receivables of the Group accounts for 60% of the Group's consolidated total assets.